-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 The Canadian franchise sector is quite mature.
 Canada has the second-largest franchise industry in the world, contributing about C$96 billion to the economy every year and employing one out of 10 working Canadians.
 More than 75,000 franchise units operate throughout Canada.

-There is a network of suppliers that supports the franchise industry, including financial services, legal services, franchise consultants and brokers.
+There is an extensive network of suppliers that support the franchise industry, including financial services, legal services, franchise consultants and brokers.
 Canadian banks have established specialised franchise departments to handle financing for start-up franchised businesses.

 2.2 In which sectors is franchising most common?

-According to the Canadian Franchise Association (CFA), there are an estimated 1,300 franchise brands operating in Canada in most sectors of the economy, including restaurant, automotive, hospitality, real estate, professional services industries and many others.
-Top franchise industry sectors include food services, hospitality, real estate and business services, commercial and residential services, and arts, health and fitness.
+According to the Canadian Franchise Association (CFA), there are an estimated 1,300 franchise brands operating in Canada in most sectors of the economy, including the restaurant, automotive, hospitality, real estate and professional services industries and many others.
+Top franchise industry sectors include food services, hospitality, real estate and business services, commercial and residential services, arts and health and fitness.

 2.3 Who are the biggest and most successful franchisors in your jurisdiction?
 How are they typically structured?

-The biggest Canadian franchisor is Tim Hortons, a domestically grown fast-food restaurant concept known for coffee and doughnuts.
+The largest Canadian franchisor is Tim Hortons, a domestically grown fast-food restaurant concept known for coffee and doughnuts.
 In 2014, it was acquired by Restaurant Brands International.
-Other big Canadian franchisors include A&W Food Services, Pizza Pizza and Country Style.
-Some of the major international franchisors include Subway, McDonalds, Jan-Pro, RE/MAX, KFC and Dairy Queen.
+Other big Canadian franchisors include Pizza Pizza, Mr. Lube, Marlin Travel and Pet Valu.
+Some of the major international franchisors include Subway, McDonalds, Circle K, Jani-King, RE/MAX, KFC and Dairy Queen.

 Domestic franchisors in Canada grew primarily through unit franchising.
-Master franchising is also used, but currently, the majority of US brands are growing in Canada through unit franchising.
+Master franchising is also used, but currently the majority of US brands are growing in Canada through unit franchising.

 3 Franchising models

-3.1 Is master franchising or the development model most common in your jurisdiction?
+3.1 Is master franchising or the multi-unit development model most common in your jurisdiction?
+Is there a perceptible trend in one direction or the other?

 Master franchising and development arrangements are quite common, particularly when expanding into Quebec.
-Because of the distinct culture, mixed common law and civil law system, different consumer tastes and mostly French-speaking population in Quebec, both Canadian and international franchisors often use some variation of a development arrangement using a developer familiar with the region and fluent in French when doing business in this province.
+Because of the distinct culture, mixed common law and civil law system, different consumer tastes and mostly French-speaking population in Quebec, both Canadian and international franchisors often adopt some variation of a development arrangement using a developer familiar with the region and fluent in French when doing business in this province.

-‘Master franchising' is understood in Canada as an arrangement in which the franchisor grants the master franchisee the right to sub-license the brand to local candidates and act as a sub-franchisor within a specific area, either exclusive or non-exclusive.
-Often, the master franchisee is required to open one or more ‘pilot' locations before being able to sub-franchise.
+'Master franchising' is generally understood in Canada as an arrangement in which the franchisor grants the master franchisee the right to sub-license the brand to local candidates and act as a sub-franchisor within a specific area, either exclusive or non-exclusive.
+Often, the master franchisee is required to open one or more 'pilot' locations before being able to sub-franchise.

-An alternative to master franchising is area development or the area representation model.
+An alternative to master franchising is the area development or the area representation model.
 These terms are often used interchangeably, but generally:

 - 'area development' refers to an arrangement where the developer is granted rights to open a number of units in a specific region; and